decentdao/decent-contracts/docs/azorius/LinearERC20Voting.md

 An [Azorius](./Azorius.md) [BaseStrategy](./BaseStrategy.md) implementation that
 enables linear (i.e. 1 to 1) token voting.
-Each token delegated to a given address in an `ERC20Votes` token equals 1 vote for a Proposal. // TODO we're actually using ERC20Votes here?
+Each token delegated to a given address in an `ERC20Votes` token equals 1 vote for a Proposal.

 ### VoteType